HadrienG2/grayscott/README.md

       compiler autovectorizer whims.
 Data layout is also improved, pretty much like what was done in the `_intrinsics` C++ version.
-    * The `manualvec` backend does the vectorization manually instead, like the `_intrinsics` C++ version.
+    * The `manualvec` backend does the vectorization manually instead, like the `_intrinsics` C++ version does under the hood.
 It is significantly more complex and less portable than `autovec` while having comparable runtime performance, which shows that for this particular problem autovectorization can actually be a better tradeoff.
         * Due to Rust's [orphan rules](https://github.com/Ixrec/rust-orphan-rules),
           a significant share of the SIMD abstraction layer that is needed by the shared `Species` concentration storage code is implemented in the